-House and office prices in central urban areas, such as London, are booming.
-Investors in city real-estate are making a tidy profit and it all because central locations are the place to be.
-They offer you the most convenient access to the best entertainment, jobs, shopping, clients and opportunities to make the most of your work and spare time.
+ouse and office prices in central urban areas, such as London, New York and San Francisco have seen consistent growth for some decades now.
+Investors in urban real-estate consistently prove to be profitable across medium timescales and it is all because urban locations are the place to be.
+They offer residents the most convenient access to the best entertainment, jobs, shopping, clients and opportunities to make the most of your work and spare time.

-In other words, the value of property in cities is dependent on the additional value they offer to owners, by virtue of their location.
+In other words, the value of property in cities is related to the additional value provided to owners, by virtue of their location.
 Shorter commuting times, more opportunities to grow your business, better schooling for your children, and better social and entertainment experiences.

 So what would happen if all of the benefits that currently require living in a central property, could eventually be experienced from anywhere?
 What if communing was no longer a waste of time, or even needed at all?
 What if you never had to meet your clients in order to stand a good chance of finding them?
 What if entertainment experiences like those we experience in those famous spots could be experienced anywhere?